Meitie/WTC_Code_Clinics/README.md

 # WTC_Code_Clinics
 This was a group project at WTC, to create a python program using the Google API to book calendar events for a code clinics event.

-To Start the code run: "python3 app"
+To Start the code run: "./app"

 Once you have started you need to link to your WeThinkCode email to the calendar, it only works with a WeThinkCode email.